ericbutz/developer-portal/app/guides/send-money/check-transfer.md

 You can check the status of the newly created transfer by retrieving the transfer by its URL.

+You can learn more about retrieving transfers in our [API Reference docs.](https://docsv2.dwolla.com/#retrieve-a-transfer)

 #### Request and response (view schema in 'raw')

 ```raw